 The serving size, however, is not necessarily an indication of how much you should eat.
 Your actual serving size should be based on your individual needs as determined by a personalized nutrition plan.
 Straying from the posted serving size will require a recalculation of the calories and nutrients you are taking in – scale up or down.

-Another label update: The serving size font is larger and in bold so it’s harder to miss the portions contained in a particular food or drink.
+Another label update: The serving size font is larger and bolder, making it harder to miss the portions contained in a particular food or drink.

-For foods that might be consumed in one sitting — such as a bag of chips or popcorn — the new label features dual column labels that provide calorie and nutrition information for both one serving and for the whole package.
+For foods that might be consumed in one sitting—such as a bag of chips or popcorn—the new label features dual-column labels that provide calorie and nutrition information for both one serving and the whole package.

-All the nutrition numbers below on the nutrition facts panel are based on the serving size.
+All the nutrition numbers below on the nutrition facts panel are based on serving size.

 Calories

 Again, factor in your actual serving size for a true calorie count if it differs from what the label suggests.
-People will need varying amounts of daily calories based on several factors including training volume, sex and body size.
+People will need varying amounts of daily calories based on several factors, including training volume, sex, and body size.
 And, remember, there is a lot more to good nutrition than counting calories.
-A package of almonds will state a higher calorie count than a package of refined crackers but one is more nutrient-dense.
-Still, calories in and calories out matter when it comes to maintaining healthy body weight and a favorable microbiome.
+A package of almonds may have a higher calorie count than a package of refined crackers, but one is more nutrient-dense.
+Still, calories in and calories out matter when it comes to maintaining a healthy body weight and a favorable microbiome.

 % Daily Value (DV)